chenchenzi/chenzixu/content/home/experience.md

   date_start = "2022-08-01"
   date_end = "2024-02-29"
   description = """
-  * Working for the ESRC-funded project 'Person-specific automatic speaker recognition: understanding the behaviour of individuals for applications of ASR'
+  * Working for the ESRC-funded project '*Person-specific automatic speaker recognition: understanding the behaviour of individuals for applications of ASR*'
   * Teaching Research Training Seminar module
   """